appsquickly/typhoon/README.md

 (Some other DI containers for Objective-C have problems with this).***

 * Supports auto-wiring "annotations" (macros), for simple cases.
 When convention-over-configuration doesn't provide a simple answer, it gets straight-to-the-point by defining what depends on what.
-(No "meta" fragmented qualifier macros, etc).
+(No fragmented qualifier macros, etc this is all too "meta" for my liking).

 * Application assembly - the wiring of dependencies and configuration management - is all encapsulated in a convenient document.
 Now you know where to look if you need to change something.